emmet-murphy/balor/readme.md

 #### quickstart.py

-"--download_dataset" downloads >37,000 db4hls designs pre-encoded and ready for training, and places them in "balorgnn/datasets/db4hls_download/"
+"--download_dataset" downloads >37,000 [DB4HLS](https://www.db4hls.inf.usi.ch/) designs pre-encoded and ready for training, and places them in "balorgnn/datasets/db4hls_download/"

-"--download_pretrained" downloads our model weights from epoch 580 of training, along with the validation and test results to allow our generalized scripts to select the correct model weights.
+"--download_pretrained" downloads our model weights from epoch 580 of training, along with the validation and test results.
 These files are put in "balorgnn/outputs/model_weights/db4hls_pretrained/limerick/snake/0/" and "balorgnn/outputs/results/db4hls_pretrained/limerick/snake/0/" respectively.
-None of our open-sourced scripts actually read in these model weights, the evaluate functions directly reads the test set results, but these will be provided shortly.
+However, none of our open-sourced scripts actually use these model weights, as our evaluation scripts use the inference results generated during training.

 ### Methodology